Revised – November 19, 2021

 This nonprofit advocacy group protects consumers in several ways.
 It operates Fraud.org, where you can file a complaint about fraud.
 While it will not help you recover losses, it can expedite your complaint to the proper law enforcement agencies.

 Better Business Bureau

 You can also file a complaint with the Better Business Bureau.
 If you don’t know details about the scammer, this may be a less effective strategy since you want to try and file the complaint where the scammer is located if they are a known business entity.
 At the very least, people who search the BBB for information can see the complaint, which may help other businesses avoid being scammed.

 Steps to take going forward

 Take a look at your data storage needs and processes.
 Often, scammers can nail a business through the back door this way.
-When you update with the latest security patches on your phones and computers, also make sure your data storage is equally protected as well.
+When you update with the latest security patches on your phones and computers, also make sure your data storage protected as well.
 Uncompromised data storage is critical, especially in cases where businesses are victims of ransomware schemes.